STAT545-UBC-hw-2018-19/hw09-alvin-q/README.md

 For this homework assignment, I have built on this pipeline [here](https://github.com/STAT545-UBC/make-activity).

 I've incorporated 2 possible streams of analyses in this pipeline.
+There Makefile is [here](https://github.com/STAT545-UBC-students/hw09-alvin-q/blob/master/Makefile).

 `analysis1` was the previously made one.
 This pipeline allows user to find the length of all the words in the dictionary and create a histogram of their distribution.